Carers handbook contents

 A carer’s assessment is for carers over 18 years’ old who are looking after another adult over 18 who has a mental or physical disability or illness, an addiction or is elderly.
 The regulations for a carer’s assessment are in the Care Act 2014.
 It identifies the impact caring has on the carer’s health and wellbeing.

 Carers in Southend are referred to register with the Southend Carers Hub, which offers a wide range of support services free of charge.
 Any eligible support needs which cannot be met by the Southend Carers Hub are referred to Southend Borough Council Adult Social Care.
-All Combined and Joint Assessments are completed by adult social care.

 The assessment should be proportionate and appropriate; an assessment does not always require a face to face meeting; sometimes a person can assess their own needs or an assessment can be completed over the phone.

 The assessment will consider if you have eligible needs and the support required to alleviate or prevent a negative impact on your own health and wellbeing.

 The carer is eligible for support if the following statements are true;

 - Your needs arise because you are providing necessary care

 - Your caring role has an effect on you.

 - There is currently, or there is likely to be, a significant impact on your wellbeing.

 If there are eligible needs further aspects considered are;